At a Glance

 Board of Supervisors and County Administration

 The Department of Budget and Management works diligently year-round to craft Chesterfield County’s yearly budget.
-Visit Blueprint Chesterfield to read our budget documents, view educational tools and resources, learn about the budget process and contact our budget team.
+Visit Blueprint Chesterfield and Community Facilities and Infrastructure to read our budget documents, view educational tools and resources, learn about the budget process and contact our budget team.

 Community and Public Safety